mr1716/Elastic-Certified-Engineer-Exam-8.1/concepts_and_terms.md

 # Attempts to provide some clarity on concepts and terms that are found on the exam.
-This isnt in any particular order
+This isn't in any particular order

 ## Sub-Aggregations
 These allow you to embed aggregations inside other aggregations.<br>
 Therefore, sub-aggregations allow continuously refine and separate groups of criteria of interest, then apply metrics at various levels in the aggregation hierarchy to generate your report.
 <br>
 ## Bucket vs Metric Aggregations
 The difference is that metric aggregations take the data and aggregate some extracted values.
-Bucket aggregations on the otherhand just bucket data according to some criteria.
+Bucket aggregations on the other hand just bucket data according to some criteria.
 <br>
 Metric Aggregations:<br>
 The aggregations in this family compute metrics based on values extracted in one way or another from the documents that are being aggregated.
 The values are typically extracted from the fields of the document (using the field data), but can also be generated using scripts.